![]() |

 Between the "turn towards Blockhouse 7" and "Sociego-Silencio," the front of Blockhouse 7 would apply more to the "turn towards Blockhouse 7" rather than "Sociego-Silencio."

-And since there was this Filipino outpost just before the "turn" that may be considered as an outpost of Blockhouse 7, the Filipino commander may have well referred to the front of this outpost as the front of Blockhouse 7.
+And since there was this Filipino outpost just before the "turn" that may be considered as an outpost or subpost of Blockhouse 7, the Filipino commander may have well referred to the front of this outpost as the front of Blockhouse 7.
 If so, then that would put the Filipinos squarely on the turn from Blockhouse 7.

 Taylor, Vol. 4